Punktum-dk/epp-service-specification/README.md

 - add billing contact
 - remove billing contact

-In addition it will be extended with DNSSEC management capabilities.
+In addition it supports DNSSEC management capabilities as specified in [RFC 5910][RFC5910]

 The command will be evaluated as an atomic command, even though it is dispatched to several sub-commands.